July 31, 2018

 There’s more to a successful dental practice transition than signing on the dotted line.
-It is a benefit to both the buyer and the seller that the process is smooth in order to maintain a reputation while keeping patients and staff happy.
+It is a benefit to both the buyer and the seller that the process is smooth to maintain a reputation while keeping patients and staff happy.
 Here’s how.

 Determine transition type

 The first step is for the seller to figure out whether they want to have an outright sale of their practice or bring on an associate to transition the practice over a period of time.
-This will depend on whether you plan to retire or stay on after the sale of the practice.
+This will depend on whether you plan to retire or stay after the sale of the practice.

 Assemble your dream team